simagyari/geomeasure/README.md

 ```
 ## Examples

-While each function can be called through their module, such as `GeoMeasure.Area.area` or `GeoMeasure.Perimeter.perimeter`, it is encouraged to use delegates from the main `GeoMeasure` module, enabling shortened calls, such as `GeoMeasure.area` or `GeoMeasure.perimeter`.
+While each function can be called through their module, such as `GeoMeasure.Area.calculate` or `GeoMeasure.Perimeter.calculate`, it is encouraged to use delegates from the main `GeoMeasure` module, enabling shortened calls, such as `GeoMeasure.area` or `GeoMeasure.perimeter`.
 Thus, the following examples will only show the shorter, more convenient calls through `GeoMeasure`.

 ### Area